 Fed Reps (Federation Representatives)

 Early interstellar empires which formed before the development of traversable wormholes, such as the Eridanus League, the Doran Empire, the Virginis Combine and the First Federation itself, were severely limited by the communication lag between their member worlds.
-Messages between the stars took many years or decades to arrive at their destination, and at least the same period would pass before a reply could be received.
+Messages between the stars, sent by the newly-emerging network of laser tranceivers known as the Lightways, took many years or decades to arrive at their destination, and at least the same period would pass before a reply could be received.

 Specialised AI agents intended to promote cultural uniformity within the First Federation